Music street press of Australia: Western Australia

-Perth's X-Press started in 1985 as a weekly title, later shifting to monthly in 2014, and the city also had their own edition of Drum Media starting in 2006.
+Perth's X-Press started in 1985 as a weekly title, later shifting to monthly in 2014, and the city also had their own edition of Drum Media (now The Music) starting in 2006.

-Australian Capitol Territory
+Australian Capital Territory

 BMA Magazine began publishing in Canberra in 1992, and is still publishing in 2022 as a fortnightly title.
 Drum Media was also distributed in Canberra from Sydney.

 Northern Territory

 Starting in 1996, Pulse NT was published in Darwin and called themselves, "The Northern Territory's first street mag: local, national, international music and reviews."
 It was published monthly by Pulse Street Press.

 National titles and mergers

 In 2006 the owners of Inpress formed Street Press Australia and took over The Drum Media and Time Off, before merging them all together in 2013 as The Music.
 Alongside the new name came a smaller A4 size and a less frequent publication as The Music went monthly, shifting their focus away from being a weekly local gig guide.
-In 2018 Street Press Australia ceased to exist, and their assets were taken over by Handshake Media who continued to publish The Music on Australia's east cost.
+In 2018 Street Press Australia ceased to exist, and their assets were taken over by Handshake Media who continued to publish The Music on Australia's east coast.

 Furst Media's titles such as Beat and The Brag had been the major competitor with Street Press Australia in their cities, but never expanded further or merged their titles nationally.
 Instead they joined Beat, The Brag, Rave, dB, and X-Press under the banner of the National Street Press in 2009, but the companies remained separate.

 Perth's X-Press was merged with The Music in 2015, but continued to be printed under its own name.
 X-Press was later put up for sale in April 2016.

 In 2017 The Brag was acquired by Seventh Street Media, and they ran The Brag alongside music websites Tone Deaf, The Industry Observer, and Rolling Stone Australia.

-Scene Magazine, which had started in Adelaide in 1993 created a Melbourne edition in 2003.
+Scene Magazine, which had started in Brisbane in 1993, created a Melbourne edition in 2003.
 They downsized from their tabloid style magazine to A4 glossy in 2004 and later rebranded to scenestr in 2014, also changing from weekly to a monthly schedule.
 In 2015 they launched in Adelaide, Sydney in 2016, Perth in 2017, and relaunched in Melbourne in 2018.
 In 2021 they claimed to be the only national street press group.

 Other publications included Australian Musician, and Music Feeds.